How to Move Your Blog from WordPress.com to a Self-Hosted Domain

 A good majority of individual bloggers choose to have their websites hosted on WordPress.com, mainly because it is free and easy to setup.
 This is a good choice for many personal bloggers, low traffic websites and even community based sites.

 However, if you’d like to setup a serious business, you will find that WordPress.com doesn’t measure up.
 For all the premium options like custom domain, extra space, audio/video uploads, and advertisement display, you will have to pay additional amounts.
 Email hosting will have to be done externally, unlike other hosting services.
 No affiliate links and no custom plugins are permitted.
 WordPress.com can shut you down at anytime.
-The necessity to upgrade will be felt as the business grows.
+The necessity to upgrade and find a host for your WP site will be felt as the business grows.

 WordPress.com does not support many professional themes, so your choice of themes is very restricted.
 The underlying structure of the WordPress themes cannot be changed.
 There are many restrictions on customization that will limit the growth of your website.

 So it may be time to move to a self-hosted website.
 You can download the free WordPress software to your own server and install it.
 This is what is referred to as a self-hosted WordPress site.

 This can seem a daunting task to most, but this guide will make it easy.

 We can break up the entire process into seven steps.